 Application of Tung Oil:

-Step 2 Apply oil to the Milk-Painted wood, terracotta or stone.
-Let the oil absorb into the Milk Painted material.
-For wood, you likely need to mix Tung Oil with Citrus Solvent (and use the half and half mix), unless the wood is very old and dry.
-(If you’re painting stone or terracotta, you can go with Soapstone Sealer instead if you like which is walnut oil and wax).
+For wood, you likely need to mix Tung Oil with Citrus Solvent (and use the half-and-half mix), unless the wood is very old and dry.

 Step 3 Repeat until saturation.
 You repeat the Tung Oil application as many times as necessary until the surface doesn’t absorb any more oil.
-Once you reach the point of over-saturation, wipe away the excess oil and let the oil begin the curing process.
-It takes 7 to 15 days to be dry to the touch and 30 days for complete curing before you can wash it down.

 Step 4 Bring your pet home.
-Wait the full 30 days for the full cure so that it’s not offgassing any natural VOCs, advises Dr. Mwaura.
+Wait the full 30 days for the full cure so that it’s not off-gassing any natural VOCs, advises Dr. Mwaura.
 (Both Tung Oil and Citrus Solvent give off natural VOCs).

 Costs:

-- Milk Paint 1 pint under $20
+- Milk Paint 1 pint under or around $20

-- Milk Paint sample pot under $5
+- Milk Paint sample pot under or around $5

-- Half and Half (Tung Oil + Citrus Solvent) 16 oz under $35
+- Half and Half (Tung Oil + Citrus Solvent) 16 oz under or around $45

 4. Chalk Paint

-Chalk Paint like linseed oil paint sticks to just about anything.
 The only downside is that it’s not durable on its own without a topcoat of polyurethane or acrylic.
-Annie Sloan Chalk Paint sticks to metal, wood, stone/rocks, terracotta, almost all plastics, ceramic, and glass.

 And it comes in very small pots so that you can use it on smaller elements or to get many colors to paint your glass (on the outside side of the glass).